viur-framework/logics/README.md

 - `loop.index0` is the loop conter starting at 0,
 - `loop.first` is true on the first loop,
 - `loop.last` is true on the last loop.

+This feature is inspired by the Jinja2 template engine.

 Running the template